invoiceninja/invoiceninja.github.io/source/docs/quotes.md

 ### Draft

 The Draft status is the first status in the lifecycle of a quote.
 In this status, changes can be made to the quote and the quote is hidden completely from the client.
-A draft quote does not affect the ledger nor does it change the client balance.
 Draft quotes are inactive until either emailed to the client or marked as sent.

 <x-warning>
 Once a draft quote has been emailed/marked as sent its status cannot be changed back to draft.